EdWire/EdFi-Admin-SDKs/src/EdGraph-EdFiAdmin-DotnetSDK/docs/ClaimsetsApi.md

 <a id="v1claimsetspost"></a>
 # **V1ClaimsetsPost**
-> EdFiOdsAdminApiFeaturesClaimSetsClaimSetDetailsModel V1ClaimsetsPost (EdFiOdsAdminApiFeaturesClaimSetsAddClaimSetRequest body)
+> EdFiOdsAdminApiFeaturesClaimSetsClaimSetDetailsModel V1ClaimsetsPost (EdFiOdsAdminApiFeaturesClaimSetsAddClaimSetRequest edFiOdsAdminApiFeaturesClaimSetsAddClaimSetRequest)

 Creates claimset based on the supplied values.